drrobotk/drrobotk.github.io/_posts/2022-09-17-Markov-chains.md

 for all $ n > p$.
 In this type of Markov chain, the future state depends on the past $p$ states where $p=1$ is equivalent to the usual Markov property.

+A Markov chain is irreducible if there is a path from any state to any other state.
+A Markov chain is aperiodic if the period of the chain is 1.
+A Markov chain is ergodic if it is irreducible and aperiodic.

 If the state space is finite, then the transition probability can be represented by a matrix $P$ whose $(i,j)$th element is given by:

 $$\begin{align}